1 dead, 5 wounded in shooting on Greyhound bus in California

-LEBEC, Calif.
-(AP) — A gunman opened fire aboard a packed Greyhound bus as it was traveling from Los Angeles to San Francisco early Monday, killing one passenger and wounding five others before the driver pulled over onto the shoulder and managed to force the killer off, authorities said.
+LOS ANGELES (AP) — A man cursing and muttering incoherently opened fire aboard a packed Greyhound bus in Southern California early Monday, killing one passenger and wounding five others in a seemingly random attack, authorities and a witness said.

-The suspect was taken into custody without incident, and the motive was not immediately known, said California Highway Patrol Sgt.
-Brian Pennings.
+The driver of the Los Angeles-to-San Francisco bus pulled off onto the shoulder of the highway and the killer got out but was quickly taken into custody without incident, California Highway Patrol Sgt.
+Brian Pennings said.

+The motive for the shooting was not immediately known, and there was no indication the gunman knew any of the victims, Pennings said.
+He said several ammunition magazines were discovered along with the gun, which was left behind on the bus.

+The bus was traveling on Interstate 5 near the small mountainous community of Lebec, about 70 miles (113 kilometers) northwest of Los Angeles, when the passenger started shooting with a semi-automatic handgun shortly before 1:30 a.m.
+Forty-three people were aboard, including 6- and 8-year-old children, who were not hurt.

-Passenger Mark Grabban, 29, told NBC News the gunman was talking “incoherently” when he boarded the bus and had argued with someone who had asked him to be quiet.
+Passenger Mark Grabban, 29, told NBC News the gunman was talking “incoherently” when he boarded the bus in Los Angeles and had argued with someone who had asked him to be quiet.

 “He was muttering things, about ‘Wait till we get to the station,'” Grabban said.